 Snottmann looked at his classmate who nodded eagerly.
 “A table for six, my good fellow!” he requested, knowing friends who would also be eager.
 The goblin grovelled pleasantly as the pair returned to work.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 Stephen Masty is completing a novel updating C.S.
 Lewis’s The Screwtape Letters.